 Through Craigslist.com, online chat rooms, or even through local newspapers, you can identify other writers whom you might want to start meeting with on a regular basis.
 A writer's group is not just a great networking tool, but it can help you get a host of constructive criticism on your writing.

 Find a job working at one of the networks, studios, or agencies as a low-level staffer.
 By working as an assistant to a development executive, agent, or producer, you’re not only learning valuable information about the business as a whole, but you’re developing relationships with people who have the power to help your budding writing career.

-Not that these jobs are easy to find, but many television writers began their careers as a writer’s assistant.
+Work as a writer's assistant jobs are not easy to find, but many television writers began their careers as a writer’s assistant.
 The job is exactly that—working as an assistant to the writers.
 It will not only familiarize you with the process of writing for television, but you will be working directly with the writers on staff.
 You will be in direct communication with the people that might one day hire you as a writer.